This post may contain affiliate links, view our disclaimer for details.

 Melt the Chocolate Chips, Whisk Sugar & Bloom Cocoa Powder

-STEP 1: Preheat the oven to 350ยฐF (180ยฐC).
-Line an 8ร8โ metal baking pan with parchment paper, making sure it overhangs the sides.
-This will allow for easy removal of the brownies once theyโre baked.
+Preheat the oven to 350°F (180°C).
+Line an 8×8” metal baking pan with parchment paper, making sure it overhangs the sides.
+This will allow for easy removal of the brownies once they’re baked.

-STEP 2: In a microwave-safe large bowl, combine the vegan butter, dairy-free milk, and ยฝ cup of chocolate chips.
+In a microwave-safe large bowl, combine the vegan butter, dairy-free milk, and ½ cup of chocolate chips.
 Microwave this mixture for 1.5-2 minutes, stopping to stir every 30 seconds, until the butter is fully melted and the mixture begins to simmer slightly.

 Make the Vegan Brownie Batter

-STEP 7: If youโre adding extra chocolate chips or nuts, fold them in at this stage.
+If you’re adding extra chocolate chips or nuts, fold them in at this stage.

-Enjoy these brownies warm, gently heated in the microwave or toaster oven, perfectly paired with a cool glass of almond milk for a comforting treat.
-For an indulgent twist, top them off with a generous scoop of ice cream.
+I love eating these brownies warm, heated up in the microwave or toaster oven.
+They’re perfect paired with a cool glass of almond milk.
+For an extra indulgent twist, top them off with a generous scoop of ice cream.
+So good!

 Here Are a Few Batter Mix-In Ideas: